The Colgate 26 – For Sailing Lessons and Coaching Racers

 For 33 years, Steve and Doris Colgate’s Offshore Sailing School’s sailboat of choice for teaching beginners and coaching sailors to become winners, was the Soling, a 27’ three-person keelboat designed for Olympic competition.
 But Solings sink, do not have seats, and are not comfortable for teaching.

 Steve Colgate looked at all the boats on the market in 1996 but could not find any with the safety, performance and sophistication he wanted.
 And that's when he set about designing the Colgate 26; ideal for sailing lessons and coaching, it's virtually unsinkable and designed with comfort in mind.

-Offshore Sailing School, which Steve started in 1964, has used the Colgate 26 exclusively for teaching Learn to Sail, Performance Sailing and Racing courses since it debuted in 1997.
+Offshore Sailing School, which Steve started in 1964, has used the Colgate 26 exclusively for our Learn to Sail holidays, sailboat racing classes and speed sailing courses since it debuted in 1997.
 And that year it won the prestigious Cruising World Magazine Boat of the Year Award in the Pocket Cruiser Division.
 That award is pictured to the left on this page.
 Many other schools around the U.S., in the U.K. and even in Dohar, Qatar, also provide instruction on fleets of Colgate 26s.

 Safe and Fun for Teaching Kids

 Colgate 26 sailboats are great platforms for teaching kids how to sail, and work together as a team.
 The Colgate 26 is forgiving when kids make mistakes.
 The Colgate 26 won’t tip over or turn turtle so there’s no reason to have chase boats hovering nearby.
 There’s plenty to do when teaching kids to tack and jibe, and enough room for as many as six kids to work together aboard.
 And the instructor has the “driver’s ed” end of the mainsheet in case the boat starts to heel too much.
 Kids love this boat!